ReNoM/laravel-test/readme.md

 ## Main menu
 ### Placement
-At the top of the page
+At the top of the page.

 ### Items
 Wall: directs to the main page.